 - Engagement is the measurement of all comments, likes, and shares.

-- Impressions would be the number of times your content is displayed, no matter if it were clicked or not.
+- Impressions would be the number of times your content is displayed, whether clicked or not.

-- Reach is the number of users who have come across a specific content on a social platform such as Facebook, Instagram or Twitter.
+- Reach is the number of users across specific content on a social platform such as Facebook, Instagram or Twitter.

-- Referrals this is the entire process involved in increasing your website traffic or simply drawing attention to your company by your customers and other stakeholders and doing so through social media platforms like Twitter, etc. According to these stats, 92% of people trust individuals’ recommendations – even if they don’t know them – over brands.
+- Referrals are the entire process involved in increasing your website traffic or simply drawing attention to your company by your customers and other stakeholders and doing so through social media platforms like Twitter, etc. According to these stats, 92% of people trust individuals’ recommendations over brands even if they don’t know them.

 - Conversions/Response Rate is the percentage of consumers who take the action you want them to take on Twitter, etc.

-- Time is about finding the correct times to post to your various social media channels.
-Note that the correct times to post to Twitter may vary from other social media platforms.
+- Time is about finding the correct times to post to your social media channels.
+Note that the right times to post to Twitter may vary from other social media platforms.

 These combined will give you a 360º view of your social media performance.
 The actual KPIs you can measure will vary by the social media platform.
 Whichever metric you use to calculate your performance must apply to your overall business mission and vision.

-These are the five simple steps you need to take to create compelling social media campaigns.
-Social media is simple, but it’s ever-changing subtleties and finer points take years to master.
-Also, learning the ever-changing algorithms on Twitter, etc., makes social media an exciting challenge.
+These are the five simple steps you need to take to create compelling social media campaigns on any social media channel.
+Social media is simple, but its ever-changing subtleties and finer points take years to master.
+Also, learning the ever-changing algorithms on Twitter, Facebook, and other social media networks makes social media an exciting challenge.

-By setting actionable goals and addressing each of the steps above, you’ll already be way ahead of the curve with your social media marketing strategy.
+By setting actionable goals and addressing the steps above, you’ll already be ahead of the curve with your social media marketing strategy.

 Does all these sound too daunting for you?
 Do you have more questions on social media marketing or social media campaigns?
 Get instant marketing advice from an experienced social media marketing consultant today.
 You have nothing to lose.